AdobeDocs/deliverability-learn.en/help/engagement.md

 A final key part of the reply-to strategy is that if you do have a real email address they can reply to, make sure someone is monitoring it and it’s not just an auto-response.
 If not monitored, the missed expectations can frustrate the customer and lead to complaints or lower engagement.

-## Additional resources

-Learn more on win-back strategies in the [Re-engagement best practices](../help/additional-resources/re-engagement.md) section.

 ## Product specific resources

 **Adobe Campaign Classic**